Trofimena: Modern-day veneration

 Today, Trofimena's relics are housed in the basilica in Minori.
 A medieval church was built around c.700 on the original basement of an ancient Roman church; was remodelled in the 12th century; and this was superseded by a complete rebuilding in the 18th century.
 In the crypt of the Basilica, on the main altar, the remains of Santa Trofimena are kept in an alabaster urn designed by the sculptor Gennaro Ragazzino in 1722.

-An ancient church of Trofimena still exists in Salerno where some of her relics (the top of her skull) are preserved.
+A church of Trofimena still exists in Salerno where some of her relics (the top of her skull) are preserved.
 In modern-day New York City emigrants from Minori have erected a chapel to Trofimena and have a copy of the statue that is carried in procession as part of the celebrations as Patroness of Minori.

 Feast days

 Three feast days honour Trofimena in the religious calendar of Catholic saints.

 5 November is the celebration of the original discovery of her relics on the beach of Minori in the 700s.

 The 27 November celebration marks the rediscovery of the reliquary urn in the late 18th century.

 The 13 July has become the most important festival as it falls during the summer and commemorates an important miracle.
 Minori was being attacked from the sea by Arab pirates.
-Villagers invoked the intercession of Trofimena who on a lovely summer day summoned up a terrible tempest that shipwrecked the attacking horde.
+Villagers invoked the intercession of Trofimena who on a summer day summoned up a tempest that shipwrecked the attackers.